nkokkos/vws/README.md

+This the developing branch where I plan to create a new version of this gem

 # Vws (Vuforia Web Services ruby gem for API access for target management)

 This is a ruby gem to interact with Vuforia web services api for managing the targets: